Cuh4/ArcheanUtils/README.md

 - `TEProtocol_Client.xc` A library for sending requests to a TEP server. **Requires `vehicle/beacon.xc`**, `vehicle/TEProtocol_Classes.xc`, `vehicle/TEProtocol_Shared.xc`
 - `TEProtocol_Classes.xc` A library required by `TEProtocol_Server.xc` and `TEProtocol_Client.xc`.
 - `TEProtocol_Shared.xc` A library required by `TEProtocol_Server.xc` and `TEProtocol_Client.xc`.
+- `turret.xc` A library to easily setup and control a turret with pivots, a beacon, and a nav instrument.

 ### Shared (HUD + Vehicle)
 - `PID.xc` A library containing a single function for running a PID.
 Taken from the XenonCode nodes system.